niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_Data_Acquisition_ETCSL.md

 <w form="ickila-bi" lemma="ickila" pos="N" label="shell"><term id="c1813.t1">ickila</term><gloss lang="sux" target="c1813.t1">la</gloss>-bi</w>
 ```

 The `form` attribute is the full form of the word, omitting flags (such as question marks), indication of breakage, or glosses.
 The `lemma` attribute is the form minus morphology (corresponding to `citation form` in [ORACC][]).
 Some lemmas may be spelled in more than one way in Sumerian; the `lemma` attribute will use a standard spelling (note, for instance, that the `lemma` of "ti-a" is "te").
-The `lemma` in [ETCSL][]](unlike `Citation Form` in [ORACC][]) uses actual transliteration with hyphens and sign index numbers (as in `lemma = e2-jar8`, where the corresponding [ORACC][] `citation form` is egar).
+The `lemma` in [ETCSL][] (unlike `Citation Form` in [ORACC][]) uses actual transliteration with hyphens and sign index numbers (as in `lemma = e2-jar8`, where the corresponding [ORACC][] `citation form` is egar).

 The `label` attribute gives a general indication of the meaning of the Sumerian word but is not context-sensitive.
 That is, the `label` of "lugal" is always "king", even if in context the word means "owner".
 The `pos` attribute gives the Part of Speech, but again the attribute is not context-sensitive.
 Where a verb (such as sag₉, to be good) is used as an adjective the `pos` is still "V" (for verb).
 Together `lemma`, `label`, and `pos` define a Sumerian lemma (dictionary entry).

-In parsing the [ETCSL] files we will be looking for the `<w>` and `</w>` tags to isolate words and their attributes.
+In parsing the [ETCSL][] files we will be looking for the `<w>` and `</w>` tags to isolate words and their attributes.
 Higher level tags identify lines (`<l>` and `</l>`), versions, secondary text (found only in a minority of sources), etcetera.

-The [ETCSL] file set includes the file [etcslmanual.html](http://etcsl.orinst.ox.ac.uk/edition2/etcslmanual.php) with explanations of the tags, their attributes, and their proper usage.
+The [ETCSL][] file set includes the file [etcslmanual.html](http://etcsl.orinst.ox.ac.uk/edition2/etcslmanual.php) with explanations of the tags, their attributes, and their proper usage.

-Goal of the parsing process is to get as much information as possible out of the `XML` tree in a format that is useful for computational text analysis.
-What "useful" means depends, of course, on the particular project.
-The output of the parser is a word-by-word (or rather lemma-by-lemma) representation of the entire [ETCSL][] corpus in a format that is as close as possible to the output of the [ORACC][] parser.
+Goal of the parsing process is to get as much information as possible out of the `XML` tree in a format that is as close as possible to the output of the [ORACC][] parser.
+The output of the parser is a word-by-word (or rather lemma-by-lemma) representation of the entire [ETCSL][] corpus.
 For most computational projects it will be necessary to group words into lines or compositions, or to separate out a particular group of compositions.
-The data is structured in such a way that that can be achieved with a standard set of Python commands of the `Pandas` library..
+The data is structured in such a way that that can be achieved with a standard set of Python commands of the `pandas` library.

 ### 2.2.2 `lxml` and `Xpath`

 There are several Python libraries specifically for parsing `XML`, among them the popular `ElementTree` and its twin `cElementTree`.
 The library `lxml` is largely compatible with `ElementTree` and `cElementTree` but differs from those in its full support of `Xpath`. `Xpath` is a language for finding and retrieving elements and attributes in XML trees. `Xpath` is not a program or a library, but a set of specifications that is implemented in a variety of software packages in different programming languages.

 `Xpath` uses the forward slash to describe a path through the hierarchy of the the `XML` tree.
-The expression `"/body/l/w"` will select all the `w` (word) elements that are children of `l` (line) elements that are children of the `body` element in the top level of `XML` hierarchy.
+The expression `"/body/l/w"` refers to all the `w` (word) elements that are children of `l` (line) elements that are children of the `body` element in the top level of `XML` hierarchy.

 The expression `'//w'`means: all the `w` nodes, wherever in the hierarchy of the `XML` tree.
 The expression may be used to create a list of all the `w` nodes with all of their associated attributes.
 The attributes of a node are addressed  with the `@` sign, so that `//w/@label` refers to the `label` attributes of all the `w` nodes at any level in the hierarchy.